mattermost/mattermost-handbook/operations/workplace/people/people-policies.md

 **Health and Safety Responsibilities**

-Building a safe workplace is a joint responsibility of all staff, managers and Mattermost.
+Building a safe workplace is a joint responsibility of all staff, managers, and Mattermost.
 The rights and responsibilities of all parties are outlined below.

 Staff have the right to:
 * Know about workplace health and safety hazards.